toumorokoshi/tornado-transmute/README.rst

 tornado-transmute
 =================

-.. warn:: this is an incomplete project! the owner has migrated to
+.. warn:: this project is in alpha.
+APIs may change without
-          aiohttp.
-Refer to aiohttp for a complete implementation of transmute.

-          If you are interested in developing this implementation, please contact me via github issue or e-mail
+          warning.
+Use at your own risk.

 route generation from function signatures in Python, for the tornado framework